Meri Panchayat Meri Shakti

 Meri Panchayat | Meri Shakti participant

-The community-based program is led by CREA and co-implemented with 12 community-based partner organizations in three Hindi speaking states of Bihar, Jharkhand and Uttar Pradesh.
-MPMS builds the capacity and knowledge of Elected Women Representatives (EWR), Self-help Groups (SHG) and community-based partner organizations on political systems, gender based discrimination, rights and violence.
-Since 2015, the MPMS program has built the capacity of 1460 EWRs and SHG members to function effectively as agents of change in local government institutions and at the community level.
-These feminist leaders have been able to move beyond tokenistic participation in local governance that is mandated through reservation and have created an environment that upholds the principles of feminist leadership, decision-making and effective local governance.
-The impact study of the program provides evidence on attributes of greater leadership and agency of EWRs, so that they not only have the information to participate in local governance, but also the skills and confidence to negotiate at an individual, societal and systemic level along with an ability to establish themselves as feminist leaders for the community.
+The community-based program, led by CREA, is co-implemented with 11 community-based partner organizations in three Hindi-speaking states — starting first in Jharkhand and expanding to Bihar and Uttar Pradesh.
+MPMS builds the capacity and knowledge of EWRs, women collectives, young girls groups, family members of EWRs, other panchayat members, and community-based partner organizations on political systems, gender-based discrimination, rights and violence and the importance of actual power exercise by these EWRs.
+Since 2013, the MPMS program has built the capacity of over 2000 EWRs and 3000 women members from women collectives to function effectively as agents of change in local governance, local institutions, and at the community level.
+These feminist leaders have been able to move beyond tokenistic participation in local governance that is mandated through reservation and have created an environment that upholds the principles of feminist leadership, decision-making, and effective local governance.
+The impact study of the program provides evidence on attributes of greater leadership and agency of EWRs so that they not only have the information to participate in local governance, but also the skills and confidence to negotiate at an individual, societal and systemic level along with an ability to establish themselves as feminist leaders for the community.